Apply for declaration to marry abroad

 • An extract from the basic registration of persons, showing your nationality and marital status

-• If you have been married before you will also need:
+• If you have been married before you also need:

-• the divorce certificate or certificate of dissolution of the registered partnership
+• the divorce certificate or deed dissolving the registered partnership

-• the death certificate, if your previous partner has died.
+• The death certificate, if your previous partner died.

-• If you are requesting the declaration for someone else, you will need:
+• If you are requesting the statement for someone else you will need:

 • your own proof of identity